-As those who live on the Louisiana and Texas coasts know, hurricanes and even strong tropical storms can cause damage in a variety of ways.
+As those who live on the Louisiana, Texas and Alabama coasts know, hurricanes and even strong tropical storms can cause damage in a variety of ways.
 The more intense the hurricane, the faster the wind blows, and therefore the more likely it will be that property sustains wind damage.

 On the other hand, hurricanes also dump a lot of rain on the areas they hit, sometimes leaving feet of water in their wake.
 Moreover, given the storm’s so-called surge, severe coastal flooding will also take place in a major storm.